 China is an important market for Canadian wood products.
 Market development efforts have been underway for 15 years, with most Canadian exports sourced from B.C.
-The program is supported by funding from industry, the Government of Canada through Natural Resources Canada's Expanding Market Opportunities Program and the Government of British Columbia through Forestry Innovation Investment's Market Initiatives program.
+The program is supported by funding from industry, and the Government of British Columbia through Forestry Innovation Investment's Market Initiatives program.